spinnaker/governance/rfc/cdevents-spinnaker.md

 ## Operations
-Admin needs to configure Pipelines that should run on consuming the different event types from `events-broker`
+Admin needs to configure the Pipelines as below to produce/consume CDEvents through specific `events-broker`

+A Pipeline should be configured with an Automated Triggers Type(Webhook or Pub/Sub) to run this Pipeline when specific event type is consumed.

+And a Pipeline should be configured with new Webhook stage or CDEvent Notification(as described in Goal-2) to produce a CDEvent on completing a specific Pipeline

 ## Risks